Print

 Equipment -

-• Steamer – either bamboo or an ordinary steamer.
+• Steamer - either bamboo or any standard steaming basket.

 Instructions

 1. Mix the dough.
-Get the 350g flour, 2 teaspoons instant yeast, 2 teaspoons baking powder, 1.5 teaspoons salt, 2 tablespoons of neutral oil and 180g lukewarm water in a large mixing bowl.
+In a large bowl, combine 350g (2 ⅓ cups) all-purpose flour, 2 teaspoons instant yeast, 2 teaspoons baking powder, 1 teaspoon salt, 2 tablespoons of neutral oil and 180g (¾ cup) lukewarm water.
 With a large spoon, stir to combine until a rough, shaggy dough forms.
-Get your hands into the bowl and bring the dough together into a rough ball.
-Give it a couple of quick kneads in the bowl to scrape up any leftover bits of flour, then turn out onto a lightly floured surface.
+Use your hands to bring it together into a ball.
+Give it a couple of quick kneads in the bowl to scrape up any leftover bits of flour, then turn it out onto a lightly floured surface.

 3. Prepare your steamer.
-Get your sesame oil into a small bowl with a pastry brush ready (use a small spoon if you don’t have a brush).
-Cut out 12 small squares of baking paper, about 5cm squared.
+Cut out 12 small squares of parchment paper, about 5cm squared.
 Alternatively, you can line the entire steamer basket.
-To do that, cut a piece of baking paper into a circle that will fit inside your steamer.
+To do that, cut a piece of parchment paper into a circle that will fit inside your steamer.
 Fold it in half, then in half again, then make 5 small cuts along the folded edge.
 When you unfold it, you’ll have created a perfect liner with holes for steam to get through.
 Pop it inside the steamer.

 4. Shape the bao buns.
-Roll the dough into a log, about 45cm long.
-Divide the log into 12 equal pieces – if you want to get exact, you can use a scale for this.
-Working with one at a time, and covering the other pieces of dough with a clean tea towel (this is to stop them drying out), shape a piece into a small ball.
-Then gently flatten the ball into a small oval, get a rolling pin and roll the dough out into an oval shape, about 8cm long.
-Brush the exposed side of the dough with a little sesame oil, then fold it over onto itself.
-Place on a little square of baking paper (or into the lined steamer straight away) then put into the steamer.
+Roll the dough into a log, about 12 inches long.
+Divide the log into 12 equal pieces – if you want to get exact, you can use a scale (each piece should weigh roughly about 1.75oz or 50g).
+Working with one at a time, and covering the other pieces of dough with a clean kitchen towel (this is to stop them drying out), shape a piece into a small ball.
+Then gently flatten the ball into a small oval and use a rolling pin to roll the dough into an oval shape, about 3 inches or 8cm long.
+Brush the exposed side with sesame oil, then fold it onto itself.
+Place on a little square of parchment paper (or into the lined steamer straight away), then put into the steamer, leaving about an inch between each bun so they don’t stick together.
 Repeat with the remaining pieces of dough.
-PRO TIP: Don’t put the bao too close together in the steamer as they will rise and puff up when they cook and can stick together.
-Make sure there’s an inch or so between each to prevent this.

 5. Let the bao rest.
-At this point, the dough needs to rest for 30 minutes to puff up and rise a little.
-I like to take a photo on my phone of the bao as I place them in the steamer so it’s easy to compare and see how they’re going!
+At this point, the dough needs to rest for about 30 minutes to puff up and rise a little.
+I like to take a photo on my phone of the bao as I place them in the steamer, so it’s easy to compare and see how they’re going.

 6. Steam the bao.
-After 30 minutes, they should be looking a little more puffy and now it’s time to cook them.
-Get a big pot of boiling water over high heat (I boil the kettle and pour that into a pot for ease).
-Place the steamer on top of the pot and let steam for 10 minutes, until the bao puffs up even more and looks glossy.
-They’re now ready to fill!
+After 30 minutes, they should look a little more puffy.
+Now it’s time to cook them.
+Bring a large pot of water to a boil (I boil the kettle and pour that into a pot for ease).
+Place the steamer on top of the pot and let steam for 12 minutes, until the buns puff up even more and look lovely and glossy.
+They’re now ready to fill.

 For the Korean grilled chicken and crunchy slaw filling –

 1. Marinate the chicken.
-Add the chicken, 1 tablespoon of gochujang paste, 2 tablespoons of soy sauce, 2 tablespoons of olive oil, 1 tablespoon of rice vinegar and 1 tablespoon of chilli jam into a large mixing bowl and toss to coat the chicken thoroughly.
-Set aside in the fridge while you prep the slaw.
-Turn your oven to 390F/200C fan.
+Heat your oven to 480°F (250°C) fan and line a baking sheet with parchment paper.
+In a bowl, add 1lb of diced chicken thighs, 1 tablespoon of gochujang paste, 1 tablespoon of soy sauce, 1 tablespoon of sesame oil, 1 tablespoon of rice vinegar and 1 tablespoon of sweet chili jam and toss to coat the chicken thoroughly.

 4. Fill the bao.
-Spread a little aioli onto the base of a bun and top with slaw.
-Top with a couple of slices of grilled chicken and drizzle over some of the remaining chilli jam and sesame seeds.
+Spread a little aioli onto the base of each bao bun and top with a generous spoonful of the slaw.
+Arrange a couple of pieces of the charred gochujang chicken on top, then drizzle with the remaining chili jam.
+Finish with another scattering of sesame seeds and cilantro.

 Notes